-The school governors, the Headteacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
+The Headteacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
+This will be reported to those in governance.
 Risk assessment may include the use of school premises by external agencies, anti-bullying policy and other issues specific to the school's profile, community and philosophy.

 When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
 They should then follow normal safeguarding procedures.
 If the matter is urgent then the Police must be contacted by dialling 999.
 In non-urgent cases where police advice is sought then dial 101.
-The Department of Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264).
+The Department of Education has also set up a dedicated telephone helpline for staff and those in governance to raise concerns around Prevent (020 7340 7264).